rivet-gg/modules/README.md

 - **Strict schemas for everything**
 - **Documented** Strict typings & documentation are _required_ to make this easy to approach
 - **Permissively licensed** Apache 2.0 license allows developers to adapt & modify & redistribute
+- **Language agnostic** Performance critical parts of the project will likely be optimized to use a high performance language, such as Rust

 ## Technologies Used